dxc-technology/ssi-credential-issuer/README.md

 After specifying the external parameters run `src/test/kotlin/com/luxoft/ssi/web/CredentialIssuerIntegrationTest.kt`

-It will generate a new Indy wallet in your home directory `~/.indy_client/wallet/LumedicSSIFlowTests/*`.
+It will generate a new Indy wallet in your home directory `~/.indy_client/wallet/<role specific directory>/*`.
 The wallet is an SqLite database and consists of 3 files: `sqlite.db`, `sqlite.db-shm`, `sqlite.db-wal`.
-You can use this wallet in your application if you copy those files into the corresponding `.indy_client/wallet/LumedicSSIFlowTests` folder on the target device.
+You can use this wallet in your application if you copy those files into the corresponding `.indy_client/wallet/<role specific directory>` folder on the target device.

 ### Webapp setup